magesteve/PreferencesSpellBook/README.md

 #### Demo App

-The above examples can be found in the open-source [PreferencesSpellBook-Demo](https://github.com/magesteve/PreferencesSpellBook-Demo) app.
+The above examples can be found in the open-source [CocoaGrimoire](https://github.com/magesteve/CocoaGrimoire) app.
+Other SpellBooks by the author are also demonstrated there.

 ## License
 PreferencesSpellBook is available as open source under the terms of the [MIT](https://github.com/magesteve/PreferencesSpellBook/blob/main/LICENSE) License.